kozzztik/tulius/README.md

 1. `manage.py runserver` - Django instance for normal HTTP requests
 2. `async_app.py` - for web sockets support
 3. `celery -A tulius worker -l info` - for deferred tasks (optional)
-4. `npm run start` in tulius/static directory for frontend webpack dev server
+4. `npm run serve` in tulius/static directory for frontend webpack dev server

 On Windows, as Celery not supports it yet, install gevent: